sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 Have you noticed that the `db` argument is used only once, as initial argment?
 In such cases we may simplify the code even further by using `flow`.

-`flow` is a more function counterpart of `pipe`.
+`flow` is a counterpart of `pipe`.
 It does not require an initial argument and returns a function instead.
 Let's see the signature for 3 functions compared to pipe:

 ```typescript